Deltares/D-EcoImpact/docs/manual/input.md

 Period statistics: Time aggregation rule with COUNT_PERIODS, AVG_DURATION_PERIODS, MIN_DURATION_PERIODS and MAX_DURATION_PERIODS

 When the operation type period statistics is used, the user needs to make sure that the input data is always consisting of only 1 and 0.
 If there is no such layer, the user can make a combination of for example the classification rule together with the time aggregation rule.
-For example, waterdepth can be used to check whether the cells are dry or not (this can be done with a classification rule) and with the COUNT_PERIODS operation type in the time aggregation rule the amount of consecutive periods within a year or month can be calculated (nr).
+For example, water depth can be used to check whether the cells are dry or not (this can be done with a classification rule) and with the COUNT_PERIODS operation type in the time aggregation rule the number of consecutive periods within a year or month can be calculated (nr).
 AVG_DURATION_PERIODS, MIN_DURATION_PERIODS and MAX_DURATION_PERIODS take the respective statistic of the duration for those consecutive periods (duration).

 ```
 #EXAMPLE:

-Calculate the amount of periods of dry time monthly
+Calculate the number of consecutive periods of dry time monthly
     - classification_rule:
         name: Classify dry time
         description: Classify to 0 and 1 the dry time